xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 }
 ```

-The specified name is specified is used as the value for the generated
+The specified name is used as the value for the generated
 `[Register]` attribute in the binding.
 If `Name` is not specified, the type's short
-name is used as the value for the `Register` attribute in the generated
+name is used as the value for the `[Register]` attribute in the generated
 output.

 #### BaseType.Events and BaseType.Delegates

-These properties are used to drive the generation of C#-style Events in the
+These properties are used to drive the generation of C#-style events in the
 generated classes.
 They are used to link a given class with its Objective-C
 delegate class.
 You will encounter many cases where a class uses a delegate
 class to send notifications and events.
 For example a `BarcodeScanner` would have
 a companion `BardodeScannerDelegate` class.
 The `BarcodeScanner` class would
-typically have a "delegate" property that you would assign an instance of
+typically have a `Delegate` property that you would assign an instance of
 `BarcodeScannerDelegate` to, while this works, you might want to expose to your
 users a C#-like style event interface, and in those cases you would use the
-`Events` and `Delegates` properties of the `BaseType` attribute.
+`Events` and `Delegates` properties of the [`[BaseType]`](#BaseTypeAttribute)
+attribute.

 These properties are always set together and must have the same number of
 elements and be kept in sync.
 The `Delegates` array contains one string for each
-weakly-typed delegate that you want to wrap, and the Events array contains one
+weakly-typed delegate that you want to wrap, and the `Events` array contains one
 type for each type that you want to associate with it.

 ```csharp